elipZis/laravel-simple-setting/README.md

 {"test":{"id":1,"key":"test","value":"test","type":"string","created_at":"2021-12-25T10:18:07.000000Z","updated_at":"2021-12-25T10:18:07.000000Z"}}
 ```

-Keyed by the `key`, the model is returned.
+keyed by the `key`.

-If you would just need the value, call
+If you just need the value, call

 ```php
 Setting::getValue('test');
 ```

-which only returns the value, in this case `test`.
+which returns only the value, in this case `test`.

 ### Controller